misupova/BSSDH-2022/tasks/STEP 1 - Tabular data harvesting with Google Sheets.md

 ## Excercise
-Find the table with COVID-19 vaccination statistics and construct a query to import it into a Google Sheet.
+Find the table with the list of largest cities in the EU and construct a query to import it into a Google Sheet.

 <br>